klukvenka/Hypermedia-Applications-Project/components/README.md

 4. getProduct: If this is true, the component will display details of all products of the specific area passed in 'forArea' prop. getProduct ALWAYS requires 'forArea' prop (Object type) to be passed.
-                It also accepts optional parameters 'item' which is an array and will have value of list of members.
-Used in 'MemberInfo.vue'
+                It also accepts optional parameters 'item' which is an array and will have value of list of products passed by 'MemberInfo.vue'.

+5. needToggleInfo: If this is true, the message '(Click on image to toggle short description)' will be displayed.

+Computed:

+1. isMemberReady: Checks if getMember is true.
+If getMember is false, exits.
+                  If getMember is true, checks if 'mem' is passed.
+If 'mem' is passed, executes method retrieveMembersByName.
+Else, executes retrieveMembersByArea

+2. isProductReady: Checks if getProduct  is true.
+If getProduct is false, exits.
+                   If getProduct is true, checks if 'item' is passed.
+If 'item' is passed, returns 'item'.
+Else, executes retrieveProductsByArea.

+Methods:

+1. retrieveMembersByName: Uses MemberDataService to retrieve members based on 'mem' value passed

+2. retrieveMembersByArea: Uses MemberDataService to retrieve members based on 'forArea' value passed

+3. retrieveProductsByArea: Uses ProductDataService to retrieve products based on 'forArea' value passed

+4. isShow(item): Toggles whether to show/hide a card by using an array 'renderItem'.
+                 The value of 'item' passed is added to the array if it is not there already, and removed if already exists in array.
 ```

 - **Breadcrumbs.vue:**